ANKARA, Turkey — The United States has started pulling its Patriot missiles stationed on Turkish soil, Turkish officials said.

 US Patriot missiles were deployed at the Gaziantep 5th Armored Brigade Command in southeastern Turkey after the country appealed to its NATO allies to guard against any missile threat from Syria.

-In August, Germany said it would end its contribution to the anti-missile mission in Turkey.
-It was followed by a US announcement that said Washington informed Ankara that it would not renew the Patriot mission due to end in October.
+In August, Germany said that it would end its contribution to the anti-missile mission in Turkey.
+It was followed by a US announcement that said Washington had informed Ankara that it would not renew the Patriot mission due to end in October.
 Earlier, the Netherlands said it would pull its Patriot systems from Turkey.

-The US withdrawal of the Patriot systems started when the batteries were brought to Turkey's Mediterranean port of Iskenderun.
+The US withdrawal of the Patriot systems withdrawal started when the batteries were brought to Turkey's Mediterranean port of Iskenderun.

 The pull out was initiated despite an Oct.
 8 appeal by Turkey to its NATO allies.